OCA/server-tools/keychain/README.rst

 ==========================

 You may adopt one of the following stragegies:

-- store your dev accounts in production db using the dev key
+* store your dev accounts in production db using the dev key
-- import your dev accounts with odoo builtin methods like a data.xml (in a dedicated module).
+* import your dev accounts with odoo builtin methods like a data.xml (in a dedicated module).
-- import your dev accounts with your own migration/cleanup script
+* import your dev accounts with your own migration/cleanup script
-- ...
+* ...

-Note: only the password field is unreadable without the right key, login and data fields are available on all environments
+Note: only the password field is unreadable without the right key, login and data fields are available on all environments.

+You may also use a same `technical_name` and different `environment` for choosing at runtime between accounts.

 Usage (for user)
 ================